xicodomingues/francinette/README.md

 in: /C00 $> francinette
 ```

+you can also use the shorter version of the command: `fran`

 In the case above, francinette should run the tests in C00.

 You can also use francinette to evaluate a project from github.